usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 9. ### Activity: Drafting a Statement of Objectives (SOO) for Agile services (30-45 minutes)

 * **Purpose:** To gain hands-on experience drafting a concise and focused SOO
 * **Expected Outcomes:** You will write a tight, concise SOO that focuses on clear, measurable results that will demonstrate project outcomes.
-They will involve contracting early in the process to ensure alignment.
+You will involve contracting early in the process to ensure alignment.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)